Higher National Diploma in Computing

-Westford University College (WUC) is one of the leading and prestigious business schools in UAE.
-WUC pioneers in offering quality education through a range of under-graduate, graduate and vocational professional programs.
-These courses are reputed and recognized from awarding bodies and accredited universities with their presence in UK, Lebanon, US, Africa, India and UAE.
+Westford University College (WUC) is one of the leading and prestigious business schools in the UAE.
+WUC pioneers in offering quality education through a range of undergraduate, graduate, and vocational professional programs.
+These courses are reputed and recognized by awarding bodies and accredited universities with their presence in UK, Lebanon, US, Africa, India, and UAE.

-Our deep analysis of economic realities and evolving industry requirements is well addressed through our strategic partnerships which ensure meaningful delivery of diverse range of programs in management, fashion and technology.
+Our deep analysis of economic realities and evolving industry requirements are well addressed through our strategic partnerships which ensure meaningful delivery of a diverse range of programs in management, fashion, and technology.
 We have developed an integrated alliance with Liverpool John Moores University and Cardiff Metropolitan University in the UK and UCAM in Spain.

 Over thousands of students from more than 100 different countries are studying at Westford.
 They have become an integral part of a learning community that promotes critical thinking, experimental learning, and innovation.

 The institution has been recognized for excellence in “Educational Delivery and Efficient Learning pedagogies”, along with several other accolades over a period between 2015-2019.
 We have been awarded by Forbes Middle East in 2019, received MENAA award for ‘Best Corporate Brand’ 2019, Asian Education Leadership Award for ‘Asia’s Best Emerging Business School’, Middle East’s ‘Best International Business College’.

 Pearson is the world’s leading learning company, with 35,000 employees in more than 70 countries working to help people of all ages to make measurable progress in their lives through learning.
 Edexcel, BTEC and LCCI qualifications are awarded by Pearson, the UK’s largest awarding body offering academic and vocational qualifications that are globally recognised and benchmarked.
 We put the learner at the centre of everything we do, because wherever learning flourishes, so do people.